rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

 However, the underscore character must be neither the very first nor the very last symbol of an integer literal.

-Floating-point literals are of the literal type that corresponds to the literal itself.
-If an operator is applied to the literal, then the literal type is replaced for the following types:
+Floating-point literals are of floating-point types that match literals as
+follows:

 - ``float`` if *float type suffix* is present; or
 - ``double`` otherwise (type ``number`` is an alias to ``double``).

+A floating-point literal in variable and constant declarations can be implicitly converted to type ``float`` (see :ref:`Type Compatibility with Initializer`).

 A :index:`compile-time error` occurs if a non-zero floating-point literal is too large for its type.

-A floating-point literal in variable and constant declarations can be implicitly converted to type ``float`` (see :ref:`Type Compatibility with Initializer`).

 .. index::
    floating-point literal